Mental Health Services - FAQ

 We offer several groups each semester on various mental health concerns.
 The group topics vary from one semester to the next, so we encourage people to call or drop by Mental Health Services at the beginning of the semester to see what is being offered that semester.
 Also, look for posted flyers around campus at the start of the semester.

 As with individual and couple’s counseling, group participation is confidential.
 What is said in group is kept in group.
 We strive to make group a safe place for people to share and learn.
 Certain group guidelines are maintained, including confidentiality, timeliness, and no abuse policy.
 Most groups require regular weekly attendance for the duration of the group (often up to one semester long), as this fosters continuity and trust.
-Workshops (such as the Test Anxiety Workshop) are one-time events held on specific dates.
+Workshops (such as the Sleep Workshop) are one-time events held on specific dates.

 Besides individual, couple’s and group counseling, Mental Health Services also offers classroom presentations on various mental health topics and consultations to faculty.